Guiding ChatGPT to Fix Web UI Tests via Explanation-Consistency Checking: Implications and Discussions

-\textbf{Improving reliability of ChatGPT output.} Prior study has expressed concerns regarding the tendency of ChatGPT to ``hallucinate'' when solving specific tasks~\cite{Feldt2023aa}, our workflow that checks whether the explanations provided by ChatGPT are consistent along with the selected elements aims to improve the reliability of ChatGPT generated outputs shows promising results for improving the matching accuracy for certain combinations (Finding 7).
-Although our study are limited to solving the tasks of Web UI element matching and repair, we believe that our proposed way of checking for explanation consistencies is general and can be applied to improve the reliability of ChatGPT for other software maintenance tasks (e.g., test generation and automated program repair).
+\textbf{Improving reliability of ChatGPT output.} Prior study has expressed concerns regarding the tendency of ChatGPT to ``hallucinate'' when solving specific tasks~\cite{Feldt2023aa}, our workflow (that checks whether the explanations provided by ChatGPT are consistent along with the selected elements) shows promising results for improving the matching accuracy for certain combinations (Finding 7).
+Although our study are limited to Web UI test maintenance, we believe that our proposed way of checking for explanation consistencies is general and can be applied to improve the reliability of ChatGPT for other software maintenance tasks (e.g., test generation).